 Should we trust our gut feelings in ethics and politics?
 Psychopaths’ brain abnormalities dampen moral feelings like compassion and remorse, which might suggest that emotions are generally good moral guides.
 However, both typical and atypical brains suggest that rational and emotional capacities are entangled.
-Gut feelings can lead us to privilege the needs of the few over the needs of the many (in conflict with utilitarianism).
+A different concern is that automatic emotions can lead us astray, as when we privilege the needs of the few over the needs of the many (in conflict with utilitarianism).
 But a careful look at the neuroscience suggests that our gut feelings are not inflexible and unreliable.
-Gut feelings can sometimes lead us astray, but they are central to healthy forms of learning and understanding that are lacking in extreme cases of psychopathy.
+They are central to healthy forms of learning and understanding that are lacking in extreme cases of psychopathy.

 Keywords: psychopathy, Brian Dugan, acquired sociopathy, moral emotions, moral reasoning, rationalism, moral dilemmas, trolley problem, dual process, debunking argument.

 Should we alter our brains to become better people?
 This chapter evaluates five key ethical concerns with going beyond treatment to enhancing ourselves.
 Such endeavors could, for example, bypass one’s agency, promote a problematic desire to master oneself, or lead to the rich getting morally richer.
 Although such concerns are to be taken seriously, they are typically overblown.
 Brain interventions will work best and most ethically when they merely aid more traditional forms of character building, such as moral instruction and exemplars.
 These work through our rational learning mechanisms rather than bypassing them in some posthuman fashion.
 The result is a realistic conception of moral enhancements as no more problematic than traditional modes of moral improvement.
 To make our discussion concrete, we begin by considering the neurobiological manipulation of intelligence and compassion.